ambitioninc/django-entity-event/docs/quickstart.rst

 As seen above, the information required for these sources is fairly minimal.
-It is worth noting that while we only defined a single ``SourceGroup`` object, it will often make sense to define more logical ``SourceGroup`` objects.
+It is worth noting that while we only defined a single :py:class:`~entity_event.models.SourceGroup` object, it will often make sense to define more logical :py:class:`~entity_event.models.SourceGroup` objects.

 Once we have sources defined, we can begin creating events.
-To create an event we use the ``Event.objects.create_event`` method.
-To create an event for the "photo-tag" group, we just need to know the source of the event, what entities are involved, and some information about what happened
+To create an event we use the :py:meth:`Event.objects.create_event
+<entity_event.models.EventManager.create_event>` method.
+To create an
+event for the "photo-tag" group, we just need to know the source of the event, what entities are involved, and some information about what happened